ajroach42/ajroach42.github.io/_posts/2025-10-04-joelanta-2025-retrospective.md

 Every other month there's a [sidewalk sale at treasure hunt in Powder Springs](https://happeningnext.com/event/toy-swap-meet-eid3a0cuurfg3).
 It's fairly cheap to set up, draws a huge crowd, and is usually a great time.
 I'd be there right now, instead of writing this post, if I wasn't doing [Crocktober fest](https://allevents.in/chattanooga/croctoberfest-electric-crocodile%E2%80%99s-1st-annual-fall-market/200028619466212) at the [Electric Crocodile](https://www.instagram.com/electriccrocodile/) today.

 ![469589712_27763057600008978_316858936495962579_n.jpeg]({{site.baseurl}}/images/469589712_27763057600008978_316858936495962579_n.jpeg)
+> Our table at a recent sidewalk swap at treasure hunt.
+We didn't bring much inventory, but we still had a very good show.

 We set up at the powder springs show at least 3 times a year and usually clear between $1,500 and 2,000 for our trouble.
 When you consider that in concert with the lower expenses ($20 for a table!) and the significantly closer venue, it becomes much more attractive to do the sidewalk swap than a big 3 day show.